Sacraments and Rites

 Baptism

-In Baptism, a person is initiated into Christ’s body by water and the Holy Spirit.
-Baptism is available to both adults and infants.
-At St. Luke’s, most baptisms are done by sprinkling water.
-Each candidate for baptism has at least one sponsor (or godparent) who is a baptized Christian (of any denomination.)
-Adult candidates or parents of children may be asked to attend a baptism preparation session including a short practice so that all will know what to expect.
+The sacrament of Baptism initiates a person into Christ’s body through water and the Holy Spirit.
+It’s available to both adults and infants.
+At St. Luke’s, we typically perform baptisms by sprinkling water.
+Every candidate must have at least one sponsor (or godparent) who is a baptized Christian.
+Adults and parents are asked to attend a baptism preparation session, which includes a short practice to ensure familiarity with the service.

 Eucharist